How Loud Are Cockatiels? Behaviors That Affect Their Noise Level

 Male cockatiels are much more vocal.
 They will sing, whistle, and talk more than their female counterparts.
 Males use songs to attract mates and are likelier to be seen tweeting and chirping away in their cages.
 Females tend to stick to their contact calls only, though there is always an exception to this rule.

 If you’re worried about the volume level of your pet, we recommend getting a female, as they’re generally much less vocal than males.
-Remember, however, females are less likely to sing, mimic, and talk, so if it is important to you that your cockatiel has these traits, you’ll need to weigh the pros and cons of each gender.
+Remember, however, that females are less likely to sing, mimic, and talk, so if it is important to you that your cockatiel has these traits, you’ll need to weigh the pros and cons of each gender.

 Are Cockatiels Suitable Apartment Pets?